-Diploma's Grade = 0.15 x Diploma Thesis grade + 0.85 x Courses Grade student to obtain their Diploma (54 courses plus a single grade for the compulsory English Language courses).
-If a student has successfully attended the free French Language courses, then an additional single grade for those courses can be taken into account for the calculation of the Courses Grade (i.e., the Courses Grade in this case is the average of 56 rather than 55 courses).
+Diploma's Grade = 0.15 x Diploma Thesis grade + 0.85 x Courses Grade

+The Courses Grade is equal to the average of the grades in the courses required for a student to obtain their Diploma (54 courses plus a single grade for the compulsory English Language courses).
+If a student has successfully attended the Foreign Language course, then an additional single grade for this course can be taken into account for the calculation of the Courses Grade (i.e., the Courses Grade in this case is the average of 56 rather than 55 courses).